 A resident may be transferred upon request for medical reasons when a transfer to another unit would eliminate or decrease the advancement of a medical condition or is required in order to be closer to available and necessary medical treatment.
-A doctor's statement verifying the need for such transfer shall be required, in accordance with Section 504 regulations.
+A doctor's statement verifying the need for such transfer shall be required.